amoe/acceleratedcpp/chapter-notes.md

 coerce it to a C-style string using `c_str()` member function. -- C++11 added a new constructor for ifstream that accepts plain strings.

+File stuff is all pretty clear, although note that we don't explicitly close files?
+I guess this is RAII?

+Definitions:

+Automatic memory management, this is used for variables on the stack and they are automatically deallocated.

+Static allocation -- this means that the variable only ever gets allocated once.
+You can return pointers to variables on the stack in this way.

+Dynamic allocation -- uses new and delete.

+You can initialize arrays with 'new'.
+If you initialize an array of a class type, the class will be initialized using its default constructor.
+They refer to a 'more flexible mechanism for dynamically allocating arrays' which they will discuss, not sure what it is yet?

+You can also initialize zero-length arrays with new, you can't do anything with them, but you can pass them to `delete[]` (which is an array-specific operator).
+Why does `delete` and `delete[]` exist?
+Not super clear, guess to do with array decay?
+Yes, `delete p` is just going to delete the first element.  `delete[]` destroys each element in reverse order when it deallocates, which is unexpected to me.